jsbattig/py-winmail-opener/memory-bank/activeContext.md

 *   Simplified the README file to focus on the consolidated installation process.
 *   Fixed GitHub Actions workflows for automating releases and Homebrew formula updates:
     * Fixed auto-release workflow to properly handle version string formats
+    * Enhanced the update-homebrew workflow with multiple trigger events and better error handling
-    * Fixed update-homebrew workflow to trigger on release publication
+    * Added direct workflow call to ensure update-homebrew workflow is triggered on every release
     * Enhanced formula updating with robust syntax validation and more precise pattern matching
-*   Fixed Homebrew post-install script to skip test file creation:
-    * Removed attempt to create test file on Desktop when running in Homebrew mode
-    * Added better error handling for file operations
-    * Improved compatibility with Homebrew's sandboxed environment
 *   Created a clean, consolidated installation process that:
     * Creates a virtual environment with necessary dependencies
     * Creates a simple AppleScript application that directly calls a handler script